sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

 # Segerfeldt.EventSourcing Usage

 This document is meant to help develop clients using the Segerfeldt.EventSourcing NuGet packages.
-If you are not familiar with thew concepts, there is documentation describing [event-sourcing](./ES.md) you should probably read first.
+If you are not familiar with the concept, there is documentation describing [event-sourcing](./ES.md) you should probably read first.

 See the Apps/ directory for example applications.

 - ProjectionWebApplication: an example of subscribing to published events in order to track aggregate state for multiple entities
+- SourceWebApplication: as example of publishing of events through command handlers in a web application
 - SourceConsoleApp: an example of direct (simpler) generation and publishing of events
-- SourceWebApplication: a complete (more complex) example of publishing of events through command handlers in a web application

 ## Source Setup